 6) How long we keep your personal data

-We will hold all the personal data we have processed for a period of six months from the completion of the recruitment exercise in accordance with our HR data retention policy after which it will be deleted.
+We will hold all the personal data we have processed for a period of two years from the completion of the recruitment exercise in accordance with our HR data retention policy after which it will be deleted.

 Your personal information can also be deleted on one of the following occurrences: